mhsenkow/InfiniteVegaCharts/README.md

 - Smoother drag and resize interactions with useGesture
 - Improved spacing and margins across the application
 - Data tables open by default with better formatting
+- Adaptive data sampling for large datasets in charts
+- Performance optimizations for chart rendering

 ### 🔄 In Progress
 - Enhanced data transformation tools